Keep Your Cool When Everything Around You is Heating Up

 If you’re interested in learning more about Ayurveda, check out our Detox & Yoga Retreats.

 Awareness of your body is the first step to practicing Ayurveda.
-Once you’re aware, you can find healing for the mental, physical and emotional symptoms that ail you.”
+Once you’re aware, you can find mental, physical and emotional healing.

 Awareness is the key to finding balance.
 My favorite thing about Ayurveda is it’s a lifestyle.
 It can be as simple or as complicated as you desire, I prefer the simple approach.